 James lives on part of the old family farm and works as a farm consultant (as well as being on the Matamata Piako District council) and married Jane who teaches at Morrinsville college.
-Their daughter Sarah passed away in 2007 and son Matthew is a banking consultant in Hamilton.
+Their daughter Sarah passed away in 2007 and son Matthew is a Rural Banker in Morrinsville.

 One sister (Karen) lives in wellington and is CEO of SOLGOM and the other (Joanne) runs a hairdressing business in Morrinsville.

 Of Cliff’s children, Bruce is still local and owns another part of the original farm, and is also a farm consultant and a board member of Anexa Animal Health and was also a rugby referee.

 His brother Roger (another referee!) is a sheep farmer near Gore and his sister Kaye lives near Katikati.